CatScn/Starknet-ERC20-Deployer-OpenHands/README.md

 ## Customization

-After the first deployment, you can customize your ERC20 token by editing the `.env` file.
+After the first test deployment, you can customize your ERC20 token by editing the `.env` file.
 Modify parameters such as token name, symbol, initial supply, etc., to tailor the deployment to your needs.
 Then to deploy your customized token just run:

 ```bash